keystonejs/keystone/docs/blog/introduction-to-graphql.md

 `;
 ```

 Both `String` and `ID` are built-in types GraphQL understands.
 We've created additional types for `User` and `Page`.
-You can probably see how type can be made up of nested types.
+You can probably see how types can be made up of nested types.
 This is how GraphQL queries can request deeply nested, related data in a way that REST APIs typically can't.

 **Note:** We're creating a really simple schema here with just a `User` and a `Page`.
 It's useful to understand how this works but in a larger system, you might not want to define every part of the GraphQL schema by hand.
 Keystone generates a GraphQL schema and resolvers for you while allowing you to manually extend the generated graphQL schema.